Information about the study

 Latest news on the survey

 Participation in our study is always absolutely voluntary.
 But it’s important to keep in mind that in order to gain a detailed and accurate picture of the diverse living situations of people in Germany, we need as many of the selected households and individuals as possible to take part.
-Of course, we adhere strictly to all applicable data protection legislation.

 Do you have any questions about this year’s survey or about the study in general?
 Please feel free to contact us.
 You’ll find contact details in our letters, on the back of our information brochures, and here on our website.